Booking & Reservation Systems: What’s Next for the Future of Travel?

 What Travel Companies Should Prioritise in 2025

-- Adopt cloud-native reservation platforms with open APIs
+Adopting cloud-native operator software with open APIs

 says Nimet Sayeed, Event Manager, TravelTech Show.